Rafa0297/Rafa0297/README.md

 **About me**..

-- 🔭 I recently finished the **ISDI Coders Fullstack Web Development Bootcamp.**
+🔭 I have completed the ISDI Coders Full-Stack Web Development Bootcamp, which provided me with a solid foundation in modern web technologies.

-- 🌱 I’m learning HTML, CSS, Javascript, Git and Github.
+🌱 I’m now focusing on enhancing my skills in advanced JavaScript frameworks like React and NextJS to provide totally functional and scallable solutions.

-- ⚡ Fun fact: I love to cook and bike rides in the afternoon 🚴‍♂️
+⚡ Fun fact: I enjoy experimenting with new recipes in the kitchen and going for refreshing bike rides in the afternoon.

 - 📫 How to reach me:

     [![linkedin](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/rinfante91/) [![twitter](https://img.shields.io/badge/Twitter-Profile-lightblue)](https://x.com/rafaeduar46)